 A 2011 study indicated that consuming this fungus on a daily basis may induce neuron regeneration.
 The study found that “...daily oral administration…of H. erinaceus…could promote the regeneration of injured rat peroneal nerve[s] in the early stage of recovery.”

 An in vitro experiment examined the mushrooms’ ability to influence the process of myelination (myelin production).
 Myelin is a layer that forms around nerves and protects them, which is why its production is integral for nerve health.
 This study concludes that lion's mane extract promotes the normal development of brain cells and myelin.

 2. Lion’s Mane Anti-Cancer Properties

-Lion’s mane is among the few functional mushrooms that seem to cause cancer cell apoptosis (cordyceps mushrooms appear to have the same ability).
+Lion’s mane is among the few functional mushrooms that seem to cause cancer cell apoptosis.
 That means these mushrooms may protect against various cancer types, such as colon cancer and leukemia, by aiding the process of programmed death of cancer cells.